2 Days / 1 Night Easy–Moderate Max 12 People

 12:00 PM

-We pick you up at your hotel anywhere in Sapa Town — or meet us at the Trekking Tour Sapa Office, 105 Thach Son Street.
-Day 1 pickup at 8:00 AM.
-Day 2 return by 11:00 AM.
+We pick you up at your hotel anywhere in Sapa Town — or meet us in front of Sapa's main church, or at the Trekking Tour Sapa Office, 105 Thach Son Street.
+Day 1 pickup at 9:00 AM.
+Day 2 return to Sapa Town approximately 3:00 PM.

 Drop-off